Professor Carl Mitchell

 Sayuri Sagisaka Mendez, PhD Candidate

 Sayuri began her PhD in September 2020.
-She is conducting a series of lab-scale experiments to broaden our understanding of how land cover changes and climate change impact mercury cycling processes, especially methylation and demethylation.
+She is conducting a series of lab-scale experiments to broaden our understanding of how land cover changes and climate change impact mercury cycling processes, especially methylation and demethylation in wetland soils in relation to plant cover.

 Recent Postdoc, Ph.D. and Masters Alumni